Kaan Akşit

 kaanaksit@kaanaksit.com

-Keywords: Computational Light, Computational Displays, Perceptual Graphics
+Keywords: Computational Light, Computational Displays, Perceptual Graphics, Optical Computing

 Websites: Personal website, Computational Light Laboratory, Odak Toolkit